Terrains

 This is illustrated below:

-The atlas layer can be flat - which is the default when starting terrain design - or it can be resulting of Atlases documents, themselves built upon Landmasses documents to form continental shapes at the planetary scale.
+The atlas layer can be flat - which is the default when starting terrain design - or it can be the result of Atlases.

 When defining a terrain, each layer is defined as a row in the terrain document view which gets opened on double clicking it: